 Don’t wait to put your hurricane kit together until there is already a named storm headed our way.
 Stores are crowded and shelves are empty.
 Now is the time to prepare for the storm…and it can be fun, too.
 Get the kids involved and have them help you plan your kit and put it together with you.

 - June 1 – November 30

 Develop a Family Disaster Plan

 - Discuss the type of hazards that could affect your family.
-Know your home’s vulnerability to storm surge, flooding, and winds.
+Know your home’s vulnerability to storm surges, flooding, and winds.

-- Locate a safe room or the safest areas in your home for each hurricame hazard.
-In certain circumstances the safest areas may not be your home but within your community.
+- Locate a safe room or the safest areas in your home for each hurricane hazard.
+In certain circumstances, the safest areas may not be your home but within your community.

 - Determine escape routes from your home and places to meet.
 These should be measured out in tens of miles rather than hundreds of miles.

 - Have an out-of-state friend as a family contact, so all your family members have a single point of contact.

 - Post emergency telephone numbers by your phones and make sure your children know how and when to call 911.

 - Check your insurance coverage — flood damage is not usually covered by homeowners insurance.